Keats/tera2/README.md

 - [x] Do the equivalent of `build_inheritance_chains` from v1.
 Maybe create a new VerifiedTemplate or whatever?
 - [ ] Implement basic VM without filters/functions/tests
   - [ ] Port all the corresponding tests from Tera v1 + some more
-  - [ ] Ensure variables used in {{ }} are defined (vs if/tests where undefined are just falsy?)
+  - [x] Ensure variables used in {{ }} are defined (vs if/tests where undefined are just falsy?)
-  - [ ] Fix bytecode generation when it's wrong
+  - [x] Fix bytecode generation when it's wrong
   - [ ] Iterating on strings should require an optional `unic_segment` feature for unicode
-  - [ ] Make sure strings are escaped automatically (Value::String should be an enum with safe/unsafe string like markupsafe in python?) when printing
+  - [ ] Make sure strings are escaped automatically (Value::String could be an enum with safe/unsafe string like markupsafe in python?) when printing
+  - [ ] Fix/remove all the TODOs
   - [ ] Improve perf till it's better than Tera v1
   - [ ] Ensure that errors point to the right thing
-  - [ ] Finish VM without filters/functions
+  - [ ] Finish VM
-- [ ] Parsing errors should report with the source context like Rust errors with the right spans
-- [ ] Try out nice reporting with Ariadne (make it optional)
-- [ ] Add more helpful errors when loading templates (eg a forloop with for key, key in value/missing includes etcd)
 - [ ] Allow anything that can be converted to a key as a key for inline maps
 - [ ] Design filters/functions/tests types
 - [ ] Implement basic builtin filters/functions/tests
 - [ ] Add filters/functions/tests to VM
 - [ ] Uncomment all tests using filters/functions/tests
+- [ ] Parsing errors should report with the source context like Rust errors with the right spans
+- [ ] Try out nice reporting with Ariadne (make it optional)
+- [ ] Add more helpful errors when loading templates (eg a forloop with for key, key in value/missing includes etc)
 - [ ] Allow escape chars (eg \n) in strings concat, there was an issue about that in Zola
 - [ ] Feature to load templates from a glob with optional dep
-- [ ] Add a way to add global variables to the Tera struct that are passed on every render
+- [ ] MAYBE: add a way to add global context to the Tera struct that are passed on every render automatically
 - [ ] Shitload of tests
 - [ ] More fuzzing